 Glaucoma

 Fenfluramine can cause mydriasis and can precipitate angle closure glaucoma.
 Discontinue therapy in patients with acute decreases in visual acuity.
 Consider discontinuation if there is ocular pain and another cause cannot be determined.

-Strong CYP1A2 or CYP2B6 inducers
+Effect of CYP1A2 and CYP2B6 inducers